 - Managing and prioritising self-care.

 Our Parent Peer Program is the first of its kind across Australia.
 Our experienced peer workers are here for you, and we pride ourselves on being able to adopt a “whole family approach”.
 This means that you are supported in a way that aligns uniquely with you and your family.

 We strive to provide a service that meets yours and your family’s needs, with value and respect.
 You can look forward to engaging with workers who have experience, knowledge and understanding.
 We also offer parent peer support workers with a lived experience.

-MIFWA would like to acknowledge the critical role of COMIC WA and particularly its convener, Margaret Cook for her vision, passion and insight that lead to the development of the Parent Peer Support Program.
+MIFWA acknowledge the critical role of COMIC WA and particularly its convener, Margaret Cook for her vision, passion and insight that lead to the development of the Parent Peer Support Program.